 Galaxy Fold price and release date

 The Galaxy Fold is one of the most expensive phones ever.
 It costs $1,980 in the U.S. and £1,800 in the U.K. (€2,000), or about double the price of most premium flagships.
 (For context, the Galaxy S10 Plus starts at $999, and you can get a model with 1TB of storage and 12GB of RAM for $1,599 — still hundreds less than the Fold.)
-For those scoring at home, the Fold will cost you $66 per month, at least if you pay off your phone in 30 months using one of AT&T's Next plans!
+For those scoring at home, the Fold would cost you $66 per month, at least if you pay off your phone in 30 months using one of AT&T's Next plans.

 Galaxy Fold Specs

 |Main display||7.3 inches (QXGA+)|

 |Rear cameras||12-MP wide-angle (f/1.5 to f/2.4); 12-MP telephoto (f/2.4); 16-MP ultra-wide (f/2.2)|

 |Front camera (closed)||10-MP selfie (f/2.2)|

 |Front camera (open)||10-MP selfie (f/2.2); 8-MP RGB depth (f/1.9)|